 The League supports maximum protection of the environment and public health through long-range planning and ongoing advocacy to meet goals that safeguard the environment through the recognition of the interrelationship of our resources.
 The LWV believes that although all levels of government share responsibility for protecting our environment, it is essential that the federal government should have the primary role in setting standards while also providing leadership and technical and financial assistance.
 The LWV believes that environmental protection is a cost of providing a product or service such that consumers, taxpayers, and ratepayers should expect to pay some of the costs.
 The League supports federal financial assistance for state and local programs.

-For more information on LWV Natural Resources positions, see this extraction from Impact on Issues 2022--2024 (pdf; will open in a new window)
+For more information on LWV Natural Resources positions, go to Impact on Issues 2022--2024 (pdf; will open in a new window).
+Topics include: